-This leaflet has been given to you to answer some of the questions you may have as you have been diagnosed with Polycystic ovarian syndrome (PCOS).
+This leaflet has been given to you to help answer some of the questions you may have about your polycystic ovarian syndrome (PCOS) diagnosis.

 PCOS is a health problem than can affect a woman's menstrual cycle, fertility, hormones, insulin production, heart, blood vessels and appearance.
 Women with PCOS have these characteristics: